mourarthur/awesome-credit-modeling/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
 [![GitHub](https://img.shields.io/github/license/mourarthur/awesome-credit-modeling?style=flat-square)](LICENSE)

-A growing collection of awesome papers, articles and various resources on credit and credit risk modeling.
+> A growing collection of awesome papers, articles and various resources on credit scoring and credit risk modeling.

+Credit scoring is the term used to describe formal statistical methods used for classifying applicants for credit into risk classes.
+Lenders use such classifications to assess an applicant's creditworthiness and probability of default.

 ## Contents